 The hematopoietic stem cells have repopulated and, as we can see from the distribution of the grey points on the t-SNE representing cells from the patient, formed different cell types.

-In short, we have shown how to infer cell types with the help of t-SNE and a pre-existing reference data set with known cell types.
+In short, we have shown how to display the cell types with the help of t-SNE and a pre-existing reference data set with known cell types.

 Van Galen P, Hovestadt V, Wadsworth MH, et al. (2016).
 Single-Cell RNA-Seq Reveals AML Hierarchies Relevant to Disease Progression and Immunity.
 Cell, 176(6), 1265–1281.